Austrian ski property mortgages

 - Court costs, administration fees – approx. 150 euros

-To find out more about buying in Austria and purchase costs please click here.
+To find out more about buying in Austria and purchase costs please visit our buyers guide page.

 Although the cost of the furniture collections are included in many of the properties we sell, for mortgage purposes this cost must be deducted as banks will not lend on furniture.
 As an example, furniture collections for a 2-bedroom property would usually range somewhere between €20,000 to €40,000 net.